redstone-finance/redstone-near-connectors/README.md

 It uses a radically different way of putting oracle data on-chain:

-- RedStone data providers need to sign provided data, but don't need to push the data on-chain.
-It allows them to provide way more data with the significantly higher update frequency
+- RedStone data providers need to sign provided data and broadcast it using the decentralized [Streamr](https://streamr.network/) pub-sub network.
+Providers **don't need to push the data on-chain**, which allows them to provide way **more types of data** with significantly **higher update frequency**
-- RedStone leverages the decentralized [Streamr](https://streamr.network/) pub-sub network to deliver signed oracle data from providers to the end users
-- End users can self-deliver signed Oracle data on-chain
+- End users can receive signed oracle data from the Streamr network and self-deliver it on-chain, attaching it to their transactions
-- On-chain Smart Contracts verify the data integrity using cryptographic signatures and timestamps
+- On-chain Smart Contracts can verify the data integrity using cryptographic signatures and timestamps

+Additionally, RedStone:

-- RedStone uses token incentives to motivate data providers to maintain data integrity and uninterrupted service
+- Uses token incentives to motivate data providers to maintain data integrity and uninterrupted service
-- Additionally, RedStone leverages the Arweave blockchain as a cheap and permanent storage for archiving Oracle data and maintaining data providers' accountability
+- Leverages [Arweave blockchain](https://www.arweave.org/) as a cheap and permanent decentralized storage for archiving Oracle data and maintaining data providers' accountability

+To learn more about RedStone oracles design check out the [RedStone docs](https://docs.redstone.finance/docs/introduction)

 ## 🔗 Near blockchain